ys-zong/MEDFAIR/README.md

 See `notebooks/results_analysis.ipynb` for a step by step example.

 ## Citation
-Please consider cite our paper if you find this repo useful.
+Please consider citing our paper if you find this repo useful.
 ```
 @inproceedings{zong2023medfair,
     title={MEDFAIR: Benchmarking Fairness for Medical Imaging},
     author={Yongshuo Zong and Yongxin Yang and Timothy Hospedales},
     booktitle={International Conference on Learning Representations (ICLR)},
     year={2023},
 }
 ```